durgasankar/DI_Practise/README.md

 7. Java Program to print Fibonacci Series using Recursion
 8. Write a Java program to find files and skip directories of a given directory use exception handling and logging.
 9. Write a Java Program to iterate HashMap using While and advance for loop.
-10. Write a Java Program to count the number of words in a string using HashMap."
+10. Write a Java Program to count the number of words in a string using HashMap.